destaMo/Scrum-Notes/content/web_development/skills/performance_and_monitoring.md

 - Explain what the profiling is and what is its purpose
 - What are most the common profiling strategies?
-- Profiling vs tracing vs benchmarking - point the differences
+- Profiling vs benchmarking - point the differences

 #### 📝 Katas